fwojciec/w11i.me/src/posts/graphql-server-go-part1.md

 }
 ```

-Again, it's your task to create the remaining two methods.
-One last thing to note in the context of the `DeleteBook` method is that deleting the book itself will automatically cascade to the relevant rows of the `book_authors` table because of how we have defined the schema for the `book_authors` table.
+I'll leave it up to you to create the remaining two methods.
+One thing to keep in mind in the context of the `DeleteBook` method is that deleting a book will automatically cascade to the relevant rows of the `book_authors` table because of how we've defined the schema for the `book_authors` table.

 ```sql
 CREATE TABLE IF NOT EXISTS book_authors (